platformsh/platformsh-docs/reference/services/solr.md

         core_config: !archive "&lt;directory&gt;"
 ```

-The `directory` parameter points to a directory in the Git repository, relative to the `.platform/services.yaml` file.
+The `directory` parameter points to a directory in the Git repository, in or below the `.platform/` folder.
 This directory needs to contain everything that Solr 4.10 needs to start a core.
 At the minimum, `solrconfig.xml` and `schema.xml`.